DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxDrawer/1 Configuration/template.md

 ---
 ![DevExtreme HTML5 JavaScript Drawer](/images/UIWidgets/drawer.png)

-This option specifies the content of the drawer.
-To specify the content of the view, nest it inside the **Drawer**'s markup element, as shown in the code below.
+This option specifies the drawer's content.
+To specify the view's content, nest it inside the **Drawer**'s markup element as shown in the code below.

 [important] Always specify a fixed width for the drawer's content.
-This width is used to calculate the width of the drawer.
+This width is used to calculate the drawer's width.

 ---
 ##### jQuery